 Emergency Food Providers Advisory Committee

-Even with this generous support, the City still needs donations.
-Just $26 will provide a meal for one guest, $130 per family of five, and $260 per table of 10 guests.
+Even with such great support, donations are still needed.
+Just $26 will provide a meal for one guest, $130 will feed a family of five, and $260 will support a table of 10 guests.
+To contribute, please make checks payable to the City of Oakland Hunger Program, 150 Frank H. Ogawa Plaza, Ste.
+4340, Oakland, CA 94612.
+Donations are tax deductible.

 For more information about this event, please contact 510.986.2721.